Applications for the 2022 scholarship are now closed. The information below reflects a past scholarship cycle.

 - Not have been a part- or full-time student in the last 12 months (unless taking prerequisite courses)

 - Not be a UW Continuum College employee or an immediate family member thereof

-* To qualify for a UW Certificate Scholarship, your household income for the last calendar year can't exceed the amounts listed on this page.
-As part of the application, you'll be required to state your household income and provide a copy of your most recent income tax return.
+* To qualify for a UW Certificate Scholarship, your household income for 2021 can't exceed the amounts listed on this page.
+As part of the application, you'll be required to state your household income and provide a copy of your 2021 federal income tax return.

 People in Household

-The UW strives to create a community of students richly diverse in cultural backgrounds, experiences, values and viewpoints.
+The University of Washington strives to create a community of students richly diverse in cultural backgrounds, experiences, values and viewpoints.
 Individuals from all cultures and communities are encouraged to apply.